A Theory of Atomic Beamforming: Models and Metrics

-\emph{ 2) Reality:} However, the point receiver assumption neglects the spatial variation of the quantum state $\bar{\rho}_{12}(\Omega(t,z))$ along the vapor cell, which results from the spatially varying phase, $k_lz\theta_\delta$, of the Rabi frequency.
-Particularly, when the vapor cell is long, this omission can result in inaccurate modeling of the probe-laser power and the associated SNR, leading to misunderstandings regarding the characteristics of a practical RARE.
-The theme of the next section is to correct this misunderstanding.
+\emph{2) Reality:} The point-receiver approximation, however, neglects the spatial variation of the quantum state $\bar{\rho}_{12}(\Omega(t,z))$ along the vapor cell.
+This variation arises from the spatially dependent phase term $k_l z \theta_\delta$ imprinted on the Rabi frequency.
+When the vapor cell becomes sufficiently long, ignoring this spatial dependence leads to inaccurate modeling of the transmitted probe-laser power and the resulting SNR.
+Consequently, the true reception characteristics of a practical Rydberg atomic receiver may be misinterpreted.
+The next section addresses this issue by explicitly accounting for the spatially varying quantum coherence.